 Alexander the great conquered Egypt in 332 BC, establishing the Ptolemaic, or Macedonian Greek dynasty that lasted until 30 BCE, when Rome claimed Egypt after the death of the last Ptolemaic (greek ruler of egypt) ruler, Cleopatra.
 The Egyptian language and culture began to die out.
 For over 2,000 years Hieroglyphics, the written Egyptian language, was considered undecipherable.
 It was not until the discovery of the Rosetta Stone in Rosetta Egypt in 1799 by the French that we had our first clue.
 The Rosetta Stone includes three identical languages: Hieroglyphics, Egyptian Demotic and Greek, of which the Greek was the clue that allowed for Hieroglyphics to be deciphered.
 One of the great surprises was that Hieroglyphics was both a pictorial language and a tonal language.
 Each image makes up a sound in the egyptian alphabet, allowing egyptian writers to play with both image and words at the same time.
 Unraveling the mystery of Hieroglyphics allowed historians to step into the shoes of the ancient Egyptian culture — which is now richly documented and explored.

 Got questions, comments or corrections about Ancient Egypt?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.